golavr/aurelia-loopback-sample/README.md

 ```sh
 npm install aurelia-cli -g
 ```
 Once you have the CLI installed.
-Eexecute the following command from within the client folder
+Execute the following command from within the client folder
 ```sh
 au run
 ```